 Coral reef food webs begin with algae, which are the primary source of energy in the reef.
-Corals and other filter feeders depend on plankton—a form of algae - and detritus.
-Larger reef species rely on corals as a source of food and for protection, and coral reefs provide a protected nursery and hatchery area for many important fish species.
+Corals and other filter feeders depend on phytoplankton - a form of algae - and detritus.
+Larger coral reef species rely on corals as a source of food and for protection, and coral reefs provide a protected nursery and hatchery area for many important fish species.

-The open ocean is home to microscopic floating plankton and also supports large sea mammals and bony fish with the following adaptations: streamlined bodies and specialized buoyancy features for long-distance swimming and sonar or good eyesight for hunting in the dark water.
-The large fish of the open ocean are an important food resource for humans and include tuna, swordfishes and sharks.
+The open ocean is home to microscopic floating plankton and also supports large sea mammals and bony fish.
+Animals that live in the open ocean tend to have streamlined bodies, specialized buoyancy features for long-distance swimming and sonar or good eyesight for hunting in dark water.
+Large fish of the pelagic zone are an important food resource for humans and include tuna, swordfish and sharks.

 About the Author